Moraisgit/AAut_project/docs/guidelines.md

 ## 4.2  Second Problem - The ARX model

+Estimate the theta parameters of the model based on Y and X

+The data that will be available is not the X and Y. We need to create X and Y based on the u's

 # 5. Part 2 - Image Analysis

 ## 5.1 First Problem - Image classification